jdcarrascali/Regression-Analysis/README.md

 # Regression-Analysis
 Regression analysis course, Fall 2022, UNAL

-In this repository you will find some applications of two approaches of regression analysis:
+In this repository you will find some applications of classical and statistical learning approaches of linear regression analysis.
+Also there is a initial description to the problem and answers to written exams.

 *[*Answers to theoretical exams*](https://github.com/jdcarrascali/Regression-Analysis/tree/main/Examenes%20escritos): Derivation of estimators, revision of the theory and proofs.

 *[*Description:*](https://github.com/jdcarrascali/Regression-Analysis/blob/main/Primera_entrega_proyecto.pdf) Initial plan of analysis, variables, source of the data, general porpuses of the study and definition of statistical units.